 If you, a partner or a family member has Aspergers, then our peer support groups may suit your needs.
-Meet others, share stories or listen to the occasional speaker in a friendly and inclusive community environment.
-Aspergers Victoria volunteers with lived experience run all meetings and will welcome new attendees.
+Meet others, share stories, do activites together or listen to the occasional speaker in a friendly and inclusive community environment.
+Aspergers Victoria volunteers with lived experience run all meetings and welcome new attendees.
 Please let them know if you are new.

-Peer groups are often the first port of call for new members - a place where you can meet others, listen, learn and share stories.
-You need to be independently capable to attend our groups, as carers don't participate.
+Peer groups are often the first port of call for our new members - a place where you can meet others, listen, learn and share stories.
+A place to just be yourself with accepting peers who just 'get' you.
 For our under 18 Teens group parents must remain present at the venue but are in a separate area to build Teen independence further.